Synthetixio/js-monorepo/v3/docs/docs/protocol/technical-reference/smart-contracts.md

 function getAccountAvailableCollateral(uint128 accountId, address collateralType) external view returns (uint256)
 ```

-Returns the amount of collateral of type `collateralType` deposited with account `accountId` that can be withdrawn or delegated.
+Returns the amount of collateral of type `collateralType` deposited with account `accountId` that can be withdrawn or delegated to pools.

 #### cleanExpiredLocks